TheVishalKumar369/orbital_nexus/QUICK_START.md

 ```

 This script will:
-- ✅ Check Docker installation
+- ✅ Check Podman installation
 - ✅ Verify .env configuration
 - ✅ Create necessary directories
-- ✅ Build and start the Docker container
+- ✅ Build and start the Podman container
 - ✅ Provide access instructions

 ### 3. Access the Application